fokosun/Checkpoint3/README.md

 ##Usage

-There are many fun stuff you can do with EmojiforDevs if you are working on a client or side project. e.g.
+Working on a client project or on a side project?
+There are many fun stuff you can do with EmojiforDevs e.g.

 **To have a listing of all the created emojis, you need to hit the `emojis` endpoint.**